Health and Safety Policy

 Under the EU Food Hygiene Regulations, I am registered with my Local Environmental Health Department.

-It is my policy to promote and ensure the good health and safety of children in my care in line with the requirements laid out in the EYFS 2017 Framework, and Health and Safety Executive.
+It is my policy to promote and ensure the good health and safety of all children in my care in line with the requirements laid out in the EYFS September 2021, and Health and Safety Executive.

 How I put this into practice: